Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 The Executive Summary

-What changes if you apply it: You catch issues 4–8 weeks earlier, prevent surprise resignations, avoid $25K–$80K crisis recoveries, stabilize client delivery, and protect key people instead of scrambling through last-minute backfills and relationship repairs.
+What changes if you apply it: You catch issues 4–8 weeks earlier, prevent surprise resignations, avoid $25K–$80K crisis recoveries, stabilize client delivery, and protect key people instead of scrambling through last-minute backfills and repairs.

 Time to implement: Run a 15-minute weekly check, spend 10 minutes on individual signals and 3–5 minutes on team dynamics, then allocate 1–3 hours over the next 1–2 weeks for targeted interventions based on yellow or red-zone readings.